noBorderCompany/noBorder_edd_payment_plugin/readme.md

 ## Troubleshooting

-If you encounter any issues or have questions about the noBorder Crypto Payment Gateway for Easy Digital Downloads, please refer to the [official documentation](https://noBorder.tech) or contact our support team at [info@noBorder.tech](mailto:info@noBorder.tech).
+If you encounter any issues or have questions about the noBorder Crypto Payment Gateway for Easy Digital Downloads, please refer to the [official documentation](https://noBorder.company) or contact our support team at [info@noBorder.company](mailto:info@noBorder.company).

 ---